 This is just absurd.

-Uh what am I supposed to do with the money?
+What am I supposed to do with the money?

-Give it to you know Muslim clerics.
+Give it to Muslim clerics?

 What am I supposed to do with it?

-Uh give it to the soldiers?
+Give it to the soldiers?

-What I mean, we're keeping it.
+I mean, we're keeping it.

 It's a business idea of ours.

-We've even added a couple shots of me today on the Ditto Cam to the Club Gitmo photo gallery wearing my Club Gitmo cap.
+We've even added a couple shots of me today on the Ditto Cam to the Club Gitmo Photo Gallery wearing my Club Gitmo cap.

-Uh and uh people are sending their photos in from all over the country now.
+And people are sending their photos in from all over the country now.

-Uh in fact, there's a picture.
+In fact, there's a picture.

-Rush, you really I mean if you're urging people to wear this Club Gitmo stuff out where a bunch of liberals are.
+Rush, if you're urging people to wear this Club Gitmo stuff out where a bunch of liberals are, I mean, you could be inciting hate crimes against your listeners.

 I'm not worried about that.

-For example, the guy that went to the Clinton Library, was nobody there.
+For example, the guy that went to the Clinton Library was nobody there.

 Look at the picture.